Windows GNU (requires GCC)

 .\assets\to.\target\release\assets\.
 Runphira-main.exeto check that resource files are intact.

-- Note: At the time this document was written, the resource files in the code directory are incomplete.
-If the program crashes on startup, go to the release page and download any version to get the missing resource files.
+- Note: At the time this document was written, the repository did not include a complete set of resource files.
+If the program crashes on startup, download any package from the Releases page and copy the missing resource files from there.

 About the Static Library